Bonaire national football team: Stadium

+Following renovations to bring it up to FIFA international standards, including installing new artificial turf and lighting, the Stadion Antonio Trenidat hosted the first-ever official match of the Bonaire national team on home soil on 28 March 2023.
+The eventual 1–2 defeat to the Turks and Caicos closed out Bonaire's 2022–23 CONCACAF Nations League C campaign.

 Kit

 Bonaire's old kit provider is Dutch sportswear company Masita.
 Home kits are all yellow with blue piping on the jersey while the away kit is all white with blue piping on the jersey.
 Both jerseys include the flag of Bonaire on the left breast and the coat of arms of Bonaire on the right.